 For nearly three decades, Richard Buckner has been traveling the byways of America, often alone and with little more than his guitars and notebooks.
 Now he’s sharing what he saw, felt, and found.

-Long admired for his impressionistic and elliptical lyrics, Richard Buckner has more recently found himself pulling off the road to furiously write longer, fuller pieces.
-Here is a collection of his story-like poems gathered by haunting the fringes of America: lingering in dive bars and greasy spoon diners, passing sleepless nights in seedy motels.
+Long admired for his impressionistic and elliptical lyrics, Buckner has more recently found himself pulling off the road to furiously write longer, fuller pieces.
+Here is a collection of his story-like poems gathered by haunting the public and private fringes of America: fifty studies wrung from thin motel walls and passing hallway echoes; from exchanges overheard between happy hour and closing time; from casually caustic conversations in junker parking lots and hash house booths; and from lost opportunities and vague chance meetings—but also from distant narrators caught staring off to recall what refuses to be forgotten.

-With titles such as “One More Last One,” “Everyone is driven unknowingly to their urges,” and simply “Work,” these are Buckner’s unique and singular reports from a visionary road.
+With titles such as “One More Last One,” “Everyone is driven unknowingly to their urges,” and simply “Work,” these are Buckner’s singular reports from a revelatory road.

 In addition to the hardcover trade edition, Cuttings from the Tangle will also be offered in a limited edition cloth-spined hardcover that is signed and numbered by the author.
 This edition will be available exclusively from the publisher.
 The limited edition is not available for pre-order, but to receive a notification when the limited edition is available, please use the “Request an email when in stock” button.